ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [x] How to select the samples?
   - [ ] Train and evaluate
 - [ ] Error when trying to evaluate a lot of predictions
+  - [ ] What is the best and safest way to execute a lot of code in parallel?